ABOUT

 IN FILM, she is an Executive Producer, Producer and Music Supervisor for Director, Natalie Shirinian's multiple award-winning 2019 documentary film Interior Motives.
 The film was featured in The Hollywood Reporter, AnOther, Architectural Digest, Flaunt, and many more.
 Interior Motives was an official selection for Frieze LA x Neuehouse and is streaming on Film Shortage and Docs Now.

 Elizabeth is also an Executive Producer, Producer, Music Supervisor, and co-star of Shirinian’s multiple award-winning short film, Hello Mother (Parev Mama) which they filmed during the 2020 pandemic.
 Hello Mother (Parev Mama) has won numerous "Best Short Film" and "Audience Awards" across the 2021/2022 film festival circuit and was recently a part of the Academy of Motion Pictures and Sciences presented New Filmmakers LA.
-Nowness, THEM, Vogue, and Moviemaker Magazine have featured the film.
-Hello Mother also breaks ground as the first-ever film to put an Armenian lesbian lead on-screen.
 The short film is available to stream on iTunes and as part of OutFest’s OUTMUSEUM.

-Together, Elizabeth and Natalie founded Not All Films, a production company through which they’ve produced multiple award-winning short films.
-Most recently they produced the short documentary film ALOK, featuring Alok Vaid-Menon, directed by Alex Hedison, and executive produced by Academy Award winner Jodie Foster.
-ALOK will premiere at the 2024 Sundance Film Festival.
+Together, Elizabeth and Natalie founded Not All Films, a production company through which they’ve produced multiple award-winning films.

-Elizabeth and her wife are committed to LGBTQIA+ visibility and have been featured together as a couple in national campaigns including David Yurman’s 2016 Valentine’s Day Campaign, Atelier Dore’s 2019 Pride Campaign, Maude’s 2020 Pride Maudern People Series, Costa Brazil Social Campaign and fashion designer Alejandra Alonso Rojas’ women empowering “The Uplift Collection 2021,” Vogue feature.
+Elizabeth has been featured with Shirinian in national campaigns, including David Yurman’s 2016 Valentine’s Day Campaign, Atelier Dore’s 2019 Campaign, Maude’s 2020 Maudern People Series, Costa Brazil Social Campaign, InStyle Magazine’s 2020 Badass Women Issue, fashion designer Alejandra Alonso Rojas’ women empowering “The Uplift Collection 2021,” Vogue feature and a 2024 Vogue Living Feature.

-Her community work runs through Los Angeles and New York having co-created the disaster relief grassroots organization LA Hearts NY and co-organizing immediate on-the-ground efforts to collect PPE for our covid frontline health workers at Cedars Sinai in Los Angeles.
+Her community work spans Los Angeles and New York, including co-creating the disaster relief grassroots organization LA Hearts NY and co-organizing immediate on-the-ground efforts to collect PPE for our COVID-19 frontline health workers at Cedars-Sinai in Los Angeles.

 Elizabeth is an Emerson College graduate and has studied with Joan Scheckel's Filmmaking Lab Studios.